Infidelity Counselling in Calgary | Betrayal Care

 • The mind movies fade, and the images lose their grip.

-• A song comes on, or you drive past the restaurant, and it does not wreck your whole day.
+• A song comes on, or you drive past the hotel, and it does not wreck your whole day.

 • You stop interrogating yourself about what you missed.